What age group should my child play?

 Your child should play whatever age he will be on May 1st, 2023.

 For example: If he is 7 right now, but will turn 8 before May 1st, therefore being 8 on May 1st, he should play 8U baseball.
 If he will still be 7 on May 1st.
 He should play 7U baseball.

 Practice day/times are determined by the individual coach of the team, but typically are at a local Colleyville school or church one to two times per week.

 When are the games and how many will be played?

-Premier League - Up to two practices a week and games at multiple locations including Colleyville, Grapevine, Southlake, etc… Games may be double headers.
-Most games are played on Saturday/Sunday with occassional game during the week.
+Premier League - Up to two practices a week and games at multiple locations including Colleyville, Grapevine, Southlake, etc.… Games are generally double headers.
+Most games are played on Saturday/Sunday with occasional game during the week.
 Game times and locations will vary on Interlock System.
 Premier will play between 8-12 games in addition to tournaments.

 Select League - At least 2 practices a week with the potential of multiple weekly games including a strong tournament schedule.
-Potential double header games.
+Games are generally double headers.
 Game times and locations will vary based on TEBA (Texas Elite Baseball Association) and tournaments scheduled.

 What all is included in the Rec and Premier League cost?